witchcraft1/hello-world/README.md

 Hi everyone!

 I want share with you my first impressions.
-Github is cool, JavaScript too) Shemsedinov top and funny
+Github is cool, JavaScript too) Shemsedinov top and funny!